Pujiarto-Tri/Simple-Weather-Android-App/README.md

-# AD340
+# Simple Weather
-Project Code for AD 340
+Simple weather application for android using zipcode as location

 Pujiarto - 2022